RitvikN18/Real-Time-Emotion-Analysis/README.md

 4. opencv

 # Note:
-This file doesn't run on Apple Mac systems, because of their privacy.
+This file doesn't run on Apple Mac systems, because of their privacy policy for accessing webcam.